Frequency-Sovereignty-System/freq-archive-layer/README.md

 was first formalized and published on 2025-12-09.

 # Archive Layer
+This repository represents an open, exploratory body of work developed through long-term interdisciplinary observation and personal research.

+All concepts, notes, and structures documented here are intended for reflective, research, and educational purposes only.
+They do not constitute medical advice, therapeutic claims, executable protocols, or prescriptive systems.

+The ideas presented are evolving and may change over time as understanding deepens.
+No permanence, authority, or obligation is asserted.
+Any interpretation or application remains the sole responsibility of the reader.

+This work emphasizes human autonomy, reversibility, and the right to disengage.
+Technology, frameworks, and conceptual models are treated as supportive tools, not replacements for human judgment, lived experience, or natural self-regulation.

+This repository is shared as a snapshot of ongoing inquiry, not a finalized position.
 The Archive Layer serves as the immutable historical registry for the Frequency Sovereignty System.
 It stores machine-verifiable records of all previously published materials, including hashes, timestamps, version metadata, and archival manifests.